gogamarra/SIEM-SplunkMonitoring/README.md

 - Installing new apps
 - Uploading files
 - Splunk searching
+- Splunk Processing Language (SPL)
 - Using fields
 - Custom reports
 - Custom alerts

 <ins>What is Splunk ES?</ins>

 Splunk Enterprise Security (ES) is a Security Information and Event Management (SIEM) tool based on the Splunk data platform, a big data software solution that also provides many solutions outside cybersecurity.
-Splunk ES specializes in assisting with the key defensive concepts of continous monitoring, log collection, aggregation, parsing, normalization, searching and correlation.
+Splunk ES specializes in assisting with the key defensive concepts of continuous monitoring, log collection, aggregation, parsing, normalization, searching and correlation.

 Splunk solutions can be enhanced by <ins>Splunk Apps</ins>, which users can add to their Splunk base product that have custom searches and features, with their own interface.
-These differ from <ins>Splunk Addons</ins>, which are smaller components that provide additional functionality without their own interface.
+These differ from <ins>Splunk Add-ons</ins>, which are smaller components that provide additional functionality without their own interface.

 ## Attack Scenario
 For the purposes of this project, I presume to be a new SOC Analyst for a company, Vandalay Industries.
 Vandalay uses Splunk ES as their SIEM.